-The first-ever Global Food Regulators Summit (GFRS) 2023 that concluded on 21 July 2023 has paved the way for a more robust food safety and regulatory ecosystem.
+New Delhi, July 23, 2023: The first-ever Global Food Regulators Summit (GFRS) 2023 that concluded on Friday, 21st July, 2023 has paved the way for a more robust food safety and regulatory ecosystem.
 This groundbreaking initiative has garnered global acclaim for its potential to transform and strengthen the world's food safety systems.
-The discussion and outcomes of the sessions have laid a strong foundation for collective action in tackling regulatory challenges and ensuring the well-being of consumers worldwide.
+The discussion and outcomes of the sessions have laid a strong foundation for collective action in tackling regulatory challenges and ensuring the well-being of the consumers worldwide.

-The first technical session of the summit focused on food regulatory systems in different countries, key strategies adopted by food regulators to mitigate various risks associated with foods, challenges faced by the regulators globally, and the exchange of perspectives on strengthening food safety systems across the food value chain through a cohesive approach.
-Doctor V K Paul, a member, of NITI Aayog, India delivered the special address during the opening session.
-He deliberated on the importance of a national regulatory framework for an effective food safety control system.
-"Harmonized global regulator regimes can play a crucial role in setting and enforcing standards regulations to protect consumer health, promote fair trade practices and maintain public trust in the global food control system," said Doctor Paul.
+The first technical session of the summit focused on food regulatory systems in different countries, key strategies adopted by food regulators to mitigate various risks associated with foods, challenges faced by the regulators globally and exchange of perspectives on strengthening food safety systems across the food value chain through a cohesive approach.
+Dr V K Paul, Member, NITI Aayog, India delivered the special address during the opening session.
+He deliberated on the importance of national regulatory framework for effective food safety control system.
+"Harmonized global regulator regimes can play a crucial role in setting and enforcing standards & regulations to protect consumer health, promote fair trade practices and maintain public trust in the global food control system", said Dr Paul.

-Raj Rajasekhar, vice chairperson of, the Codex Alimentarius Commission emphasized the initiatives taken by Codex in addressing emerging challenges in the area of food safety.
-Appreciating FSSAI's efforts in organizing the maiden Global Regulators he said, "This platform allows cross-fertilization of ideas from experts belonging to different countries and can help in developing a Global model for food safety".
-Rajesh Kumar Singh (IAS), secretary, of the Department for Promotion of Industry and Internal Trade, Ministry of Commerce and Industry addressed the participants and emphasized the need for providing an enabling environment for the food industry by having simpler regulations and decriminalization of minor offenses, without compromising on the food safety.
+Mr. Raj Rajasekhar, Vice Chairperson, Codex Alimentarius Commission emphasized on the initiatives taken by Codex in addressing emerging challenges in the area of food safety.
+Appreciating FSSAI's efforts for organizing the maiden Global regulators summit, he said, "This platform allows cross fertilization of ideas from experts belonging to different countries and can help in developing a Global model for food safety".
+Shri Rajesh Kumar Singh (IAS), Secretary, Department for Promotion of Industry and Internal Trade, Ministry of Commerce and Industry addressed the participants and emphasized on the need for providing an enabling environment for food industry having simpler regulations and decriminalization of minor offences, without compromising on the food safety.

-Professor Susan Jebb, chair, Food Standards Agency, UK and Isabelle Laberge, senior director and chief food safety officer, Canada shared their insights on innovations in standards setting and quality assurance and role of modern food regulations in creating a balance between innovations and food safety.
-Hon'ble minister for food safety, New Zealand, Rachel Broking addressed the participants virtually, laying a greater emphasis on food safety across the globe.
-S. Gopalakrishnan, special secretary, Ministry of Health and Family Welfare presented the regulatory system being followed by FSSAI which set a platform for the panel discussions.
+Professor Susan Jebb, Chair, Food Standards Agency, UK and Ms. Isabelle Laberge, Senior Director and Chief Food Safety Officer, Canada shared their insights on innovations in standards setting and quality assurance and role of modern food regulations in creating a balance between innovations and food safety.
+Hon'ble Minister for food safety, New Zealand, Ms. Rachel Broking addressed the participants virtually, laying a greater emphasis on food safety across the globe.
+Mr. S. Gopalakrishnan, Special Secretary, Ministry of Health and

+Family Welfare presented the regulatory system being followed by FSSAI which set a platform for the panel discussions